ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 Lawrence and Ann Larzalere married Dec.
 4, 1808.
 </blockquote>
 <figcaption>
 <cite>— 1877, <em>Annals of Staten Island From its Discovery to the Present Time</em> by J. J. Clute, p389-390.
+Emphasis added.
 </cite>
 </figcaption>
 <aside>